gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceUsageLogStorageAccount.md

 ```

 ## DESCRIPTION
-The **Set-AipServiceUsageLogStorageAccount** cmdlet sets the Azure storage location for usage logs for Azure Information Protection service.
+The **Set-AipServiceUsageLogStorageAccount** cmdlet sets the location for protection usage logs for Azure Information Protection.

 You must use PowerShell to set this information; you cannot do this action by using a management portal.

 This cmdlet should be used only if you have usage logs prior to the usage logging change in February 2016.
-After this date, the only Windows PowerShell cmdlet that you need for AIP Service usage logging is Get-AipServiceUserLog.
+After this date, the only PowerShell cmdlet that you need for protection usage logging is [Get-AipServiceUserLog](./Get-AipServiceUserLog.md).

-For more information about usage logging, see [Logging and analyzing usage of the Azure Information Protection service](https://docs.microsoft.com/information-protection/deploy-use/log-analyze-usage).
+For more information about usage logging, see [Logging and analyzing usage of the protection service from Azure Information Protection](https://docs.microsoft.com/information-protection/deploy-use/log-analyze-usage).

 ## EXAMPLES